vaibhavmaurya/gl_capstone_slack/README.md

 ![](https://raw.githubusercontent.com/vaibhavmaurya/gl_capstone_slack/main/images/GL_Capstone_Project_Arch.jpg)

+- Slack communication service connects with ML Model training and prediction service at port 5010.
+- The Slack channel connects with the Slack communication service at port 3010.
+- The Slack channel/application creator has to register the service endpoints in the [Slack API portal](api.slack.com)

 Below is the snapshot of the bot communication in the slack channel.
 ![](https://raw.githubusercontent.com/vaibhavmaurya/gl_capstone_slack/master/FullCommunication.jpg)

+- First time the member of the slack channel has to invite the **gl-nlp-bot**, which is a bot.
+- Once bot is added, the bot will detect the messages posted in the channel.

 ## Slack Communication Service
 Slack communication service is implemented in Flask, python rest api framework.
 It has following endpoints